 To many dog owners, their furry friends make their lives better.
 From the extra company on a morning walk to a running buddy, dogs are the ultimate sidekick.
 More than 36% of U.S. households own at least one dog.
 But what happens if your dog bites you or someone else.
 It’s important to understand dog bite dangers.

 Dog bites are common and can happen almost anywhere, at any time.
 Whether it’s because the dog is frightened by a loud noise or being in an unfamiliar environment, stressed dogs become aggressive with anyone in the immediate area.

 Getting bitten can be a traumatic experience for everyone involved.
-On average, “a dog bites one out of every 69 people,” according to a study from the Center for Disease Control.
+On average, “a dog bites one out of every 69 people,” according to a study from the Centers for Disease Control.
 And according to CDC dog bite statistics, one in five people require medical attention after a dog bite.
 While you have to deal with the immediate pain, you also need to be prepared for the risk of dog bite infections or the threat of contracting a dangerous disease.
 By knowing potential dog bite dangers, you can take action immediately to treat any possible conditions from dog bites.

 Why do dogs bite?